Urbana teen pleads guilty to drug-related shooting

 Rietz told the judge that on Aug.
 8, 2021, Urbana police were called to the Cottage Grove apartment complex and found the victim gravely wounded from shots to his abdomen and chest.
 Witnesses told police that Davis and his older brother, Kamari Ray-Davis, 22, had run into another apartment after the shooting.

-In that apartment, police found a duffel bag with about 3 pounds of cannabis while in the apartment where the brothers lived, officers found three handguns and a sawed-off shotgun.
+In that apartment, police found a duffel bag with about 3 pounds of cannabis.
+In the apartment where the brothers lived, officers found three handguns and a sawed-off shotgun.

 Ray-Davis took responsibility for the shotgun and the cannabis.
 He pleaded guilty in April to having both and was sentenced to five years in prison.